February 20 at 6PM | Role of the older teenage boy

 General Information for Auditioning at CCP

-Appointments are not necessary.
+Appointments are usually not necessary.
 When you arrive at the Firehouse Theater, you will be asked to fill out an audition form.
 It will ask for your contact information, your conflicts during the rehearsal and performance period (please check those ahead of time, and bring the dates with you), your previous theater experience (if any) and if you are auditioning for any role, or a specific role.
 After your form is complete, you will give it to the stage manager.
 The stage manager will call in auditioners one at a time, or in small groups.

 Most likely the director will have you sing first if you are auditioning for a MUSICAL.
 Prepare an audition song ahead of time– you will need to bring sheet music with you.
 The library has some musical theater books, you can buy sheet music online or at music stores, or if you know a piano teacher or choir director, they may have music you can borrow.
 You will sing with a piano accompanist.
 This is much different from singing along to a CD.
 You will do much better and have more confidence if you can practice with piano music ahead of time.
-The director will be looking to see if you speak up, show some personality, and can sing on key.
+For children's shows, the director will be looking to see if you speak up, show some personality, and can sing on key.
 He is used to working with children and isn't expecting perfection.
-A good choice of a song for Aladdin would be any Disney song, or a song from a lighter musical.
+A good choice of a song for Aladdin, for example, would be any Disney song, or a song from a lighter musical.

 If there is a dance audition, you will be taught a few dance steps with a small group of auditioners.
 After rehearsing the steps a few times, you will perform the dance steps for the director, in your group.
 Wear shoes that you can dance in- not flip flops.